coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/issuing-new-opcert.md

 When your stake pool has minted zero (0) blocks, then no value for `qKesNodeStateOperationalCertificateNumber` is registered by the blockchain protocol.
 Therefore, retrieving the current counter value for your stake pool returns the value `null` for the `qKesNodeStateOperationalCertificateNumber` key.

-After minting your first block, then retrieving the current counter value returns the value zero (0) for the `qKesNodeStateOperationalCertificateNumber` key.
+After a stake pool mints a block for the first time, then retrieving the current counter value returns the value zero (0) for the `qKesNodeStateOperationalCertificateNumber` key.

 Therefore, when your stake pool has minted zero (0) blocks, then you MUST set the value zero (`0`) for the `qKesOnDiskOperationalCertificateNumber` key so that your stake pool creates a block successfully when elected to mint a block for the first time.
 <!-- Source: https://forum.cardano.org/t/qkesnodestateoperationalcertificatenumber-null/106046 -->